huggingface/lighteval/docs/source/index.md

 We're releasing it with the community in the spirit of building in the open.

-Note that it is still very much early so don't expect 100% stability ^^' In case of problems or questions, feel free to open an issue!
+Even though it has been used in a variety of projects, keep in mind that parts of lighteval are still unstable and might break !
+In case of any problem or question, feel free to open an issue.